jzhu1213/business-analytics/README.md

 # SQL Business Analytics Project - James Zhu

 This SQL script sets up a simple retail analytics database designed to track products, sales, and inventory.
 It includes data creation and analytical queries that provide insights into business performance.
-The script is useful for practicing database design, data manipulation, and analytical SQL.

 Key Features: